addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfigGui.rst

 2. Select the Route Table where the VPC value is "EX002_VPC".

     This Route Table was created automatically for the VPC.
 It is refered to as the 'main' Route Table.
-3. In the bottom portion of the page, select the 'Routes' tab, you can see a single entry.
+3. At the bottom of the page, select the **Routes** tab.

+    You can see a single entry.
 This entry allows for the routing of local traffic for all Subnets associated with the main Route Table.
 If you don't explicitly associate a subnet with another Route Table, it is implicitly associated with the main Route Table.
-4. Select the 'Tags' tab.
+4. Select the **Tags** tab.
 You'll notice there's already a "Name" key with an empty value.
-Click 'Edit'
+Click **Edit**.
-5. On the row where the Key is "Name", enter *private* as the Value and click 'Save'
+5. On the row where the Key is "Name", enter 'private' as the Value and click **Save**.

     We won't be modifying the main Route Table, just applying a tag to help identify it.
 We will use it to provide routing for the **'private'** Subnet we will create later.

     Since all subnets are implicitly associated with the main Route Table, it is a good practice to provide reachability to/from the Internet via a separate Route Table.

 Create Public Route Table
 ---------------------------